chrisliaw/liboqs-ruby/README.md

 dili = Oqs::SIG.new('Dilithium5')
 pubKey, secretKey = dili.genkeypair
-# note pubKey and secretKey (or private key) is Fiddle::Pointer type
+# note pubKey and secretKey (or private key) is Fiddle::Pointer type and
+# is required to be used by the C API in the subsequent phase.
+# Note that pubKey and secretKey are required to be free manually
+# Refer spec file for usage
 ```

 3. Generate data signature